-(166) In order to support the decision-making process, the results of the periodic risk assessment and monitoring activities are presented by the Integrated Risk Management unit to the Risk Committee, a Committee composed of Eni's top management and chaired by the CEO.
-Every three months the latter submits the findings to the Board of Directors for examination to assist it in evaluating every six months the suitability and effectiveness of the ICRMS, with regard to the characteristics of Eni and its risk profile compatible with the business objectives.
-For more information, please see the "Management System Guideline for Integrated Risk Management" section of this Report.
-[167] The Eni Integrated Risk Management regulations were updated in 2016.
-For more information, please refer to the "Management System Guideline for Integrated Risk Management" section of this Report.

-(168) With its resolution of May 9, 2014, the Board of Directors increased the frequency of reports to it on risks from every six months to every three months.
+(155) In order to support the decision-making process, the results of the periodic risk assessment and monitoring activities are presented by the Integrated Risk Management Department to the Risk Committee, a committee composed of Eni's top management and chaired by the CEO.
+Every three months the latter submits the findings to the Board of Directors for examination to assist it in evaluating every six months the suitability and effectiveness of the ICRMS, with regard to the characteristics of Eni and its risk profile as well as the consistency with the corporate objectives.
+For more information, please see the "Management System Guideline Integrated Risk Management" section of this Report.
+[156] Every year, the Head of Integrated Compliance submits the Integrated Compliance Report to the Compliance Committee, the Risk Committee, the CEO, the Control and Risk Committee, the Board of Statutory Auditors and the Watch Structure.
+The Report includes an assessment by the Head of the unit of the appropriateness of the design of the Management System Guidelines concerning compliance issues.
+The Report is submitted by the CEO to the Board of Directors for information purposes.
+For more information on the Integrated Compliance process and related reporting flows, please refer to the section "Management System Guideline Integrated Compliance" of this Report.
+[157] With its resolution of May 9, 2014, the Board of Directors increased the frequency of reports to it on risks from every six months to every three months.